FREE TRAINING OPPORTUNITIES- BOOK VIA Skills 4 Bradford

 In circumstances where there the family are moving away and withdrawing their child but are unable to say how their child will continue with their education, the school should attempt to ascertain the new address and key information such as who the pupil

-will reside with, contact information and whether a new school place has been secured.
-School should also attempt to confirm with the new area/local authority that they are aware of the movement in.
-If a place at a new school has not been secured then a transfer
+School should also complete necessary reasonable enquiries including contacting the new area/local authority to check whether they are aware of the movement in.
+If a place at a new school has not been secured then a transfer must be made to the Lost Pupil

-must be made to the Lost Pupil database upon removal from the register.
 A deletion return should also be made in every case of removal from roll under 9(1)(g) where it is not a standard transition.
+It is crucial that a deletion return is completed as the local authority will use the information provided on the deletion return

 Important points: